-With the temperatures topping 100 degrees, the question is what to prepare for a dinner with company?
+With the temperatures topping 100 degrees, it’s hard to decide what to prepare for dinner when you invite company over.

-The first answer is nothing where the oven must be turned on, only cooking stove top makes sense.
-Here is an easy sea scallops entrée and accompanying side dishes.
-You will get rave reviews from your guests and enjoy this as a repeat menu item.
+The first answer is- nothing where the oven must be turned on because that just adds heat to an already hot situation.
+In these cases, only cooking on the stovetop or firing up the BBQ makes sense.
+However, when you don’t feel like standing out in the heat, this is a delicious and easy sea scallops entrée with accompanying side dishes.
+Not only will you get rave reviews from your guests, but you’ll also enjoy this as a repeat menu item all summer long.

-Prepare all ingredients and assemble in small dishes so all you must do is add to the pan.
+- Prepare all ingredients and assemble them in small dishes, so all you have to do is add them to the pan.

-Cut sea scallops in half crosswise.
-Sprinkle with salt and pepper.
+- Cut sea scallops in half crosswise, then sprinkle with salt and pepper.
 Dredge with flour and shake off excess.

 Sautéed Asparagus with Balsamic Vinegar

-Pop off ends of asparagus.
-Shave off the bottom 2 inches using a kitchen peeler.
+- Pop off ends of asparagus, and then shave off the bottom 2 inches using a kitchen peeler.

-Heat butter on medium and add asparagus after butter is melted.
-Sauté, turning frequently until starting to show cooking marks and still slightly crisp.
-Remove from pan.
+- Heat the butter on medium until melted, then add the asparagus.
+Sauté the asparagus, frequently turning until it starts to show cooking marks and is still slightly crisp.
+Remove from the pan.

-Place on a serving dish, sprinkle balsamic vinegar and cover with the Parmesan cheese.
+- Place on a serving dish, then sprinkle with balsamic vinegar and cover with the Parmesan cheese.